ALEXGUOQ/ASPullToRefresh/README.markdown

     // Object to refresh goes here
  }

+ Then, call

+ [[NSNotificationCenter defaultCenter] postNotificationName:kDidFinishRefreshing object:nil];

- Then, Call [super didFinishRefreshing] in the success/failure delegate methods [super didFinishRefreshing];
+ in the success/failure delegate methods

 */

 </pre>